Search

 Authors may know the audience for their book well, but that doesn't neccesarily mean they also know the audience for their online marketing.
 Fortunately, Google Analytics, a free tool anyone can use, has a report that makes it easy for writers to find out where their audience is hanging out so they can plan on getting in front of the right people.

-In fact, there is more than one report, but instead of getting bogged down by too many details, try just this one:
+There are many, many reports, but instead of getting bogged down by too many details, try just this one at first:

 Previous Article An Author’s Basic Google Analytics Report